simbioses/cdxuserman/content/006_for_users/018_administration/cdx_04.md

 The CDX document distribution system considers documents as “old” if the EMR system has downloaded them already.
 Still, the CDX system retains downloaded documents for an unspecified time, so that they can be downloaded again.

-*Why import a document that has already been downloaded?*
+***Why import a document that has already been downloaded?***

 This should be necessary only in two types of (exceptional) cases:

 1. **Import Errors**.
 If an error occurred during document import, the document is considered delivered (“old”) from the perspective of the CDX system.
 However, the document has not successfully been imported by the EMR.
 Once the problem has been diagnosed and fixed, the admin can use the CDX Admin panel to download the document(s) that could not be imported before (see below).
 2. **Undo Document Deletion**.
 EMR users have the ability to delete imported documents if they are convinced that the document was delivered in error.
-The CDX Admin panel allows a user to effectively undo such a manual deletion if it turns out that the document was deleted in error (see below).
+The CDX Admin panel allows a user to effectively undo such a manual deletion if it turns out that the document should not have been deleted (see below).

 The CDX Admin panel has a table showing those documents available from the CDX system that are not currently imported in the EMR.
 They can selectively be imported.